QRXqrx/poco-oopsla25-major/README.md

     ```

 ### 3.3 Build `xmllint_poc`
 1. Go back to the `workdir` and download the source code of `libxml2`, which is the project of `xmllint`.
 We use the [Magma](https://github.com/HexHive/magma) version of `libxml2` both in our experiments and for this demonstration, check here: [Magma-libxml2](https://github.com/HexHive/magma/blob/v1.2/targets/libxml2/fetch.sh).
-You can just do `cd /workdir/libxml2` within the `poco` container.
+After creating `out`, you can just do `cd /workdir/libxml2` and jump to the next step if you are in `poco` container.
     ```shell
     cd /workdir
-    mkdir ./out # To store built products.
+    mkdir ./out # To store built products. git clone --no-checkout https://gitlab.gnome.org/GNOME/libxml2.git
-    # cd /workdir/libxml2 # If you are using the poco container.
-    git clone --no-checkout https://gitlab.gnome.org/GNOME/libxml2.git
     git -C ./libxml2 checkout ec6e3efb06d7b15cf5a2328fabd3845acea4c815
     ```